Multi-Agency Data Integration Project (MADIP) Case studies

 These findings demonstrate how the better use of existing public data can help guide education and industry policies to improve the wellbeing of older Australians in the workforce and in retirement.

 What are the data challenges?
-There is no strong evidence base on the characteristics of those receiving Medicare-subsidised services, limiting our ability to understand how our health care dollars are being spent.
+A strong evidence base was not available to allow analysis of the characteristics of those receiving Medicare-subsidised services, limiting our ability to understand how our health care dollars are being spent.

 What were the findings?